 For one, Benedict has once again offered irrefutable proof that his Declaratio of 11 February 2013 was an act of deception.

-Take a look at the video below beginning at the 34:15 mark.
+Take a look at the video below.
 What you will see is an elderly man who has the physical strength to stand without assistance, and the mental acuity to speak cogently without notes (more so than his alleged successor, which isn’t saying much) for nearly five minutes.

 In other words, you will see a man who is entirely capable of occupying the Chair of Peter.